AndreaGot/mycode/README.md

 mycode
 ======

-Repository that contains code snippets I wrote for exercise
+Repository that contains code snippets I wrote as an exercise